xieyuheng/inner/persons/jean-yves-girard/1989-proofs-and-types.md

 # 8 Coherence Spaces

 ## 8.1 General ideas

+> The fundamental idea of denotational semantics is to interpret
+> reduction (a dynamic notion) by equality (a static notion).
+To put
+> it in another way, we model the invariants of the calculi.

+> We have in mind rather to take literally the naı̈ve interpretation
+> -- that an object of type U → V is a function from U to V --
+> and see if we can give a reasonable meaning to the word “function”.
+> In this way of looking at things, we try to avoid being obsessed by
+> completeness, but instead look for simple geometrical ideas.

+我理解上面的 abstraction，
+但是我完全不理解这一章的内容。

 ## 8.2 Coherence Spaces
 ### 8.2.1 The web of a coherence space
 ### 8.2.2 Interpretation